The wrong question is "which EHR has the most features."

 Solo practitioners need an EHR that handles scheduling, charting, billing, online booking, and patient communication without requiring separate tools or add-on subscriptions.
 The software should be fast to learn, priced per clinician (not per feature tier), and designed for small practice workflows rather than scaled down from enterprise platforms.
 AI-generated clinical notes, built-in telehealth, and a patient portal should be included in the base price, not sold as extras.

-Three things solo and small practice owners miss during the EHR search
+Three things solo practitioners miss during the EHR search

-One: the AI is already part of the sticker price, or it isn't.
+The AI is already in the price, or it isn't.
 I've evaluated a dozen EHR platforms in the last year.
-The ones that were built after 2023 tend to include AI documentation as a core feature.
-The ones built before 2020 tend to sell it as an add-on, priced between $15 and $199/month depending on usage.
-This distinction is the single most important pricing detail for a new solo practitioner in 2026, because AI-generated clinical notes represent the largest concrete time savings available in practice management software.
-A 2016 study in the Annals of Internal Medicine found physicians spend roughly two hours on EHR tasks for every hour of direct patient care.
-AI scribing is the most direct intervention for that ratio, and whether it's included or extra changes your effective monthly cost by $15 to $199.
+The ones built after 2023 tend to include AI documentation as a core feature.
+The ones built before 2020 sell it as an add-on, priced between $15 and $199/month depending on usage.
+This is the single most important pricing detail for a new solo practitioner in 2026 — AI-generated clinical notes represent the largest concrete time savings available in practice management software.
+Whether AI is included or sold separately changes your effective monthly cost by $15 to $199.

-Two: "per clinician" pricing is better than "per plan" pricing for small practices.
+Per-clinician pricing beats per-plan pricing for small practices.
 Tier-based pricing (Starter, Professional, Enterprise) forces you to choose between missing features and overpaying.
 A per-clinician flat rate means you pay for the number of practitioners who use the system and every feature is available from day one.
 If you're a two-person practice, you pay twice the base rate.
 If your associate leaves and you're back to solo, your bill drops by half.
 No plan downgrade, no feature loss, no customer support call.

-Three: you lose more money to workflow friction than to subscription fees.
-A solo occupational therapist in Oakville told me she was spending roughly 45 minutes per day on tasks her previous EHR could have automated but didn't: manually copying appointment confirmations from email to calendar, re-entering patient demographics from intake PDFs into chart fields, toggling between a scheduling tab and a charting tab because she couldn't access both from the same screen.
+Workflow friction costs more than your subscription.
+A solo occupational therapist in Oakville told me she was spending roughly 45 minutes per day on tasks her EHR could have automated but didn't: manually copying appointment confirmations from email to calendar, re-entering patient demographics from intake PDFs into chart fields, toggling between separate scheduling and charting tabs because they couldn't share a screen.
 At her billing rate, 45 minutes of lost productivity is $65 to $90 per day.
-Per day.
 Even the most expensive EHR subscription is cheaper than that.

-Open a free trial before you read another comparison article.
-Five minutes inside the actual interface tells you more than any feature matrix.
+Open a free trial of anything before you read another comparison article.
+Five minutes inside an interface tells you more than any feature matrix.
 If you can create a patient, book an appointment, and start a chart within those five minutes without watching a tutorial video, the software was built for your size of practice.
 If you can't, it wasn't.